micromichamp/RESTsecure/README.md

 > High performance with Dictionary Matching Tree.
 > Good extension interface, demos and documentation.

-> Sureness has a sensible default configuration, is easy to customize, and is not couple to any one framework, which enables developers to quickly and safely protect their projects in multiple scenarios.
+> RESTsecure has a sensible default configuration, is easy to customize, and is not couple to any one framework, which enables developers to quickly and safely protect their projects in multiple scenarios.

 ##### 🔍 Compare